Model-free Rayleigh weight from x-ray Thomson scattering measurements

-In practice, we infer a mass density of $\rho=(22\pm2)$~g/cm$^3$ from the beryllium data set using either PIMC or DFT-MD simulations, which is significantly lower than the nominal value of $\rho=(34\pm4)$~g/cm$^3$ that has been reported in the original publication based on a chemical Chihara model.
-Moreover, we find that the computationally cheaper average-atom model tends to overestimate the density, whereas chemical models generally require additional constraints for parameters such as the ionization degree.
-Our study thus clearly highlights the importance of an accurate treatment of quantum many-body effects for XRTS based equation-of-state measurements even at relatively high temperatures; the main value of average-atom calculations is their low computational efforts, making them a useful tool to constrain the parameter space for more expensive \emph{ab initio} simulations.
+In practice, we infer a mass density of $\rho=(22\pm2)$~g/cc from the beryllium data set using either PIMC or DFT-MD simulations, which is significantly lower than the nominal value of $\rho=(34\pm4)$~g/cc that has been reported in the original publication based on a chemical Chihara model; note that the latter must take into account a proper multi-component treatment of differently charged ions~\cite{wuensch_epl_94}.
+Moreover, we find that the computationally more efficient average-atom model tends to overestimate the density, whereas chemical models generally require additional constraints for parameters such as the ionization degree.
+Our study thus clearly highlights the importance of an accurate treatment of quantum many-body effects for XRTS based equation-of-state measurements even at relatively high temperatures.

-We are convinced that our work opens up new possibilities for the study of warm dense matter and beyond.
+This work opens up new possibilities for the study of warm dense matter and beyond.
 An important point for future research is given by the sensitivity of the inferred Rayleigh weight to the SIF $R(E)$, which is usually modelled for backlighter set-ups~\cite{MacDonald_POP_2022}, but can be known with high precision at modern XFEL facilities~\cite{gawne2024effectsmosaiccrystalinstrument}.
 Indeed, recent advances in high-resolution XRTS measurements~\cite{Gawne_PRB_2024} at the European XFEL will likely facilitate the application of the model-free ITCF thermometry technique even at moderate temperatures of $T\sim1\,$eV, which are of relevance for both planetary and material science; the current model-free framework for the extraction of $W_R(\mathbf{q})$ is applicable at any temperature.
 In combination, these two methods will allow for accurate equation-of-state measurements in previously inaccessible regimes.
 Finally, we mention the intriguing possibility of performing an XRTS experiment on an isochorically heated sample with an appropriate delay between pump and probe to ensure proper equilibration.
 Since both $T$ and $\rho$ would be well known in such a scenario, a corresponding measurement of $W_R(\mathbf{q})$ using the present framework would constitute a truly unambiguous reference data set for the rigorous benchmarking of \emph{ab initio} simulations and chemical models alike.